nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 `./configure --enable-bpv6`

-To clean up compilation artifacts such as object files and shared libraries stored within the ION open-source directory, cd to the ION open-source directory and run:

-`make clean`

-To remove executables and shared libraries installed in the system, run:

-`sudo make uninstall`
+To build ION with enhanced watch character support, use the `--enable-ewchar` option.

-To introduce customized flags to ION's build process, you can add them via the `./configure` command as well:
+To introduce customized build flags, you can add them via the `./configure` in this manner:

 `./configure CFLAGS="<string of compiler options>"`

-For example, say you want to add additional source code and header files from the `/wkdir/customfile` and activate certain features controlled by the variables `GDSLOGGER` and `GDSWATCHER`.
-This can be accomplished through the `./configure` command:
+For example, say you want to add additional source code and header files from the `/wkdir/customfile` and activate certain features controlled by the `GDSLOGGER` and `GDSWATCHER` - software hooks to add time stamps to ion.log and writing time-stamped watch characters to a file for analysis.
+This can be accomplished through the `./configure` command as follows:

 `./configure CFLAGS="-I/wkdir/customfile -DGDSLOGGER -DGDSWATCHER"`